marijnh/Eloquent-JavaScript/01_values.md

 represented is limited.
 For _N_ decimal ((digit))s, the amount of numbers that can be represented is 10^N^.
 Similarly, given 64 binary digits, you can represent 2^64^ different numbers, which is about 18 quintillion (an 18 with 18 zeros after it).
-This is a lot.
+That's a lot.

-Computer memory used to be a lot smaller, and people tended to use groups of 8 or 16 bits to represent their numbers.
+Computer memory used to be much smaller, and people tended to use groups of 8 or 16 bits to represent their numbers.
 It was easy to accidentally _((overflow))_ such small numbers—to end up with a number that did not fit into the given amount of bits.
 Today, even computers